spacemakerai/forma-extensions-samples/samples/README.md

 You can also open the left side as a floating panel to get a feel for how that works as well.
 If you find the functionality useful you can go directly to the source code by hovering the panel

-The functionality is seperated by what we think is the fitting placement for different types of functionality.
+The functionality is seperated by what we think is the fitting [placement](https://aps.autodesk.com/en/docs/forma/v1/embedded-views/introduction/) for different types of functionality.

-- If you extension is an analysis of any sort, you should place it in the right menu
-- The left menu can contain both data extension, such as imports or contextual data, or authoring capabilities.

 ## Run the extension from your own machine